andrei-drexler/ironwail/docs/how2use-q3-shaders.md

    ```

    * Searches PAKs and loose directories in priority order (mods override base content).
+   * Loads every `scripts/*.shader` it encounters, even when multiple paths share the same filename, so base content stays available for later overrides.
    * Prints a summary of how many files succeeded versus failed and the total shader count discovered.

 2. **List the currently loaded shaders**